Kratom Vs Coffee

 The Coffee Family Connection

-One of the most interesting things about keto is its botanical classification.
+Kratom and coffee both belong to the Rubiaceae, or coffee, family, which is why both plants produce stimulating alkaloids.
 Despite producing very different effects, the Mitragyna speciosa tree actually belongs to the same family as the coffee plant.
 Both are part of the Rubiaceae family, which is sometimes called the coffee family.
 This botanical connection is more than just a fun fact.
 It helps explain why both plants have stimulating properties, though they achieve these effects through different mechanisms.

 How the Active Compounds Differ

-The chemistry behind keto and coffee is where the real differences emerge.
+Coffee’s active compound is caffeine, while kratom’s is mitragynine, and the two act on entirely different receptor systems.
 Coffee relies primarily on caffeine, a xanthine alkaloid that acts as a central nervous system stimulant.
 Caffeine works quickly, with effects felt within 15 to 20 minutes of consumption and lasting for several hours.

-At lower doses, keto tends to produce more energetic and focused effects, similar in some ways to what you might feel after a strong cup of coffee.
+At lower doses, kratom tends to produce more energetic and focused effects, similar in some ways to what you might feel after a strong cup of coffee.
 At higher doses, the effects can shift toward relaxation and calmness.
-This dose-dependent quality is one of the things that makes keto unique among plant-based stimulants.
+This dose-dependent quality is one of the things that makes kratom unique among plant-based stimulants.

 Comparing the Effects